relationships + communication

 We’ll look at patterns between you — and also what each of you brings into those patterns.

-That includes how you learned to do relationships growing up — the attachment patterns that shape how you connect, ask for things, and handle closeness or distance.
-How you respond when something feels uncomfortable or uncertain.
+That includes how you learned to do relationships growing up — how you connect, ask for things, and handle closeness or distance.
+How you respond when something feels uncomfortable.
 The beliefs and stories that get activated in certain moments.
-And how you hold your own needs while staying in relationship with someone else — less about rules, and more about staying connected to yourself.
+And how you hold your own needs while staying in relationship with someone else.

 We’ll also build some structure around how you talk about difficult things — so you’re not just reacting in the moment, but have a way to stay in the conversation.